 Google’s Core Web Vitals update has put an even higher emphasis on page loading times.
 Why?
 The Google company wants to ensure users have access to high-quality information as quickly as possible.

-It’s one reason why video streaming platform Twitch grew 44% last year.
+It’s one reason why the video streaming platform Twitch grew 44% last year.
 Expect more marketers to shift towards video hosting platforms that allow for faster load times.
-One of the top video marketing trends for 2022.
+One of the top video marketing trends for 2023.

 4. Hyper-personalized Videos For Consumers